imagej/imagej.github.io/_pages/plugins/snt/manual.md

 - **Image**/**Image file** The image to be traced/analyzed.
 The drop-down menu will list all images currently open in ImageJ.
 Alternatively, an image path may be specified by clicking *Browse* and choosing an image file.
 If no image is chosen, SNT will create an empty display canvas from the computed bounding box of the reconstruction file (if provided).

 - **Reconstruction file** The path of the reconstruction file to be imported.
-SNT will automatically try fill this field by looking at all the reconstruction files (.traces, .(e)swc, .ndf, or .json) in the image directory and retrieving the filename closer to _Image file_.
+SNT will automatically try to fill this field by looking at all the reconstruction files (.traces, .(e)swc, .ndf, or .json) in the image directory and retrieving the filename closer to _Image file_.

 - **User interface** Specifies which views to display for 3D images.
 The default setting provides the XY, ZY, and XZ views and allows for more [accurate node placement](/plugins/snt/step-by-step-instructions#accurate-point-placement) but requires more RAM.